Esther Rantzen: Personal life

+Books

 Honours

-Rantzen was appointed Officer of the Order of the British Empire (OBE) in the 1991 New Year Honours for services to broadcasting, Commander of the Order of the British Empire (CBE) in the 2006 Birthday Honours for services to children and young people, and Dame Commander of the Order of the British Empire (DBE) in the 2015 New Year Honours for services to children and older people through ChildLine and The Silver Line.
+Rantzen was appointed Officer of the Order of the British Empire (OBE) in the 1991 New Year Honours for services to broadcasting, Commander of the Order of the British Empire (CBE) in the 2006 Birthday Honours for services to children and young people, and Dame Commander of the Order of the British Empire (DBE) in the 2015 New Year Honours for services to children and older people through Childline and The Silver Line.
+She was also appointed Member of the Order of St John (MStJ) in 1991.

-Rantzen has also received a number of professional awards, including the Lifetime Achievement Award from the Women in Film and Television organisation, the Royal Television Society's Special Judges' Award for Journalism, their Fellowship, and Membership of their Hall of Fame.
+Rantzen has also received a number of professional awards, including a Lifetime Achievement Award from the Women in Film and Television organisation, the Royal Television Society's Special Judges' Award for Journalism, their Fellowship, and Membership of their Hall of Fame.
 She was the first woman to receive a Dimbleby Award from BAFTA for factual presentation.
 She received the Snowdon Award for services to disabled people.

 Arms

-On 31 May 2018 she was granted arms by the College of Arms, through Letters Patent of Garter and Clarenceux Kings of Arms.
+On 31 May 2018, Rantzen was granted arms by the College of Arms, through Letters Patent of Garter and Clarenceux Kings of Arms.